 Pupil Premium provides additional funding to enable schools to support disadvantaged pupils and help close the gap in standards achieved.
 This support is organised and lead by Mrs Shilston.
-The nominated governor is Mrs Mackay.
+The nominated governors are Mrs Linden Best and Mrs Gill Seeley.